Stem cell and bone marrow transplants

 Try to wear long sleeves, hat, and trousers in the sun.
 And use a high factor sun cream.

-A transplant doesn't physically stop you from having a normal sex life.
-But you might find that your sex drive is low for a while.
-This could be due to:
+A transplant doesn't physically stop you from having your normal sex life.
+But you might find that your sex drive and self esteem are low for a while.
+This may be due to:

 the treatment